The Most Common UX Design Mistakes SaaS Companies Make

 They not only clutter the UI but don’t help improve the user experience since it’s hard to engage with them.
 Check out Zoom’s overlapping tooltips.
 You can’t even read the entire message not to mention take action.

-Excessive use of pop-ups, modals, tooltips, or other prompts can interrupt the user when they are in between tasks, causing frustration.
+Excessive use of pop-ups, modals, tooltips, inconsistent or conflicting color palettes, or other prompts can interrupt the user when they are in between tasks, causing frustration.

 Here’s another example from Storychief.